ericaraujophd/25fa-cs112/content/week05/proj05.md

 This assignment is to process the games to

-- Discover all the unique genres and print them out.
+1. Discover all the unique genres and print them out.
-- Ask the user to select a genre and print out all the games in that genre.
+2. Ask the user to select a genre and print out all the games in that genre.
-- Do one more task of your own choosing.
+3. Do one more task of your own choosing.

-## Step 1.
-Setup
+## Setup

 Make your **proj5** repo as normal, using [this link](https://classroom.github.com/a/70PgeK0F).